raspberrypi/documentation/remote-access/access-over-Internet/internetaccess.md

 ```
 sudo apt-get install weavedConnectd
 ```
 Next run the weavedinstaller.
-Follow the on-screen instructions in the terminal window.
 The weavedinstaller program will ask you to input your Weaved account user name (email) and password.
-You can create a Weaved user account here: https://developer.weaved.com/portal/index.php
+You can create a Weaved user account here: https://developer.weaved.com/portal/index.php  After you have created an account, enter the command below and follow the on-screen instructions in the terminal window.

 ```
 sudo weavedinstaller